-A spicy Korean stew made with kimchi (Korean fermented cabbage), tofu, and mushrooms, Kimchi Chigae will warm you right up and keep the chill at bay.
+A spicy Korean stew made with kimchi, tofu, and mushrooms.
+Kimchi Jjigae will warm you right up and keep the chill at bay.

-Although the Bay Area is experiencing summer-like weathers these past weeks, I do feel the season is slowly changing when the chilly wind blows in the evening.
+Although the Bay Area is experiencing summer-like weather these past weeks, I do feel the season is slowly changing when the chilly wind blows in the evening.
 Fall is almost here.

 I’m usually late to post seasonal recipes, but for once I’m ready to share this delicious dish to keep you warm.
-The dish is called Kimchi Chigae or Kimchi Jjigae.
+The dish is called Kimchi Jjigae or Kimchi Chigae.

-Kimchi Chigae – A spicy stew with many variations
+Kimchi Jjigae – A spicy stew with many variations

 This stew-like Korean dish is made with kimchi (or kimchee) and other ingredients, and today I made a simple version with abundant silky tofu in it.
 The stew is full of flavor from sweet, salty, sour, and spicy flavors from the kimchi, traditional Korean fermented napa cabbage.

 There is a lot of room for variation with this dish; you can add protein (meat and fish) and/or other favorite vegetables.
 If you want to keep it simple like mine, it only takes a little more than half an hour from start to finish.

 The Japanese like to add Japanese ingredients like miso in Kimchi Jjigae to add an additional layer of complexity to the flavor.
 This hearty spicy stew is served bubbling hot and it’s perfect for upcoming cold days!
 The soft silky tofu not only melts in your mouth, but it also keeps the dish sizzling to the very last bite.